 - your representatives (eg your authorised representatives or legal advisers)

 - credit reporting and fraud-checking agencies;

-- our professional advisers including our accountants, auditors and lawyers;
+- our professional advisers, including our auditors, lawyers and financial advisers;

-- inclusion on our website and in our publications and promotional materials;
+- inclusion on our website or in our publications and promotional materials;

-- other persons or organisations engaged in philanthropy or charitable purposes;
+- other persons or organisations engaged in philanthropy;

 Your consent to the above disclosures is taken to have been given when you submit an application for funding or provide us with updates.

-We will not sell or trade your personal information to any third party for commercial purposes.
+We will not sell or trade your personal information to any third party for marketing purposes .